aprettyloner/aws-kubeflow-workshop/content/advanced/420_kubeflow/jupyter.md

 Scroll to the bottom, take all other defaults, and click on **LAUNCH**.

-It takes a few seconds for the Jupyter notebook to come online.
+It takes a couple minutes for the first Jupyter notebook to come online.
 Click on **CONNECT**

 ![dashboard](/images/kubeflow/jupyter-notebook-servers.png)